angelinocarta/CNvar/README.md

 results Output of the R scripts.

 src Scripts in R language used to process data and perform the analyses of the manuscript.
+# Citation
+Please cite this repository as:

+Carta A, Escudero M (2023) Karyotypic diversity: a neglected trait to explain angiosperm diversification?